How do I know if I am eligible for the Pell grant?

 How long does it take to find out if I am eligible?

 Generally, it takes the Department of Education one to three days to process an application if done via the web and up to two weeks if the application is mailed.
 Once the Department of Education processes the application, it is batched and put into the school's “mailbox” and then each school downloads the processed applications.
 Stanly Community College downloads the data several times a week; however during peak periods data is downloaded on a daily basis.

 How much Pell grant will I get?

-How many credit hours do I have to take to receive Pell?
+How many credit hours do I have to take to receive the Pell grant?

 The Pell grant is pro-rated depending on the number of hours enrolled and eligibility of the classes.

 - To receive the full or 100% of the semester award, a student must be enrolled in 12+ eligible credit hours;

 - receive three-quarters or 75% of the semester award, a student must be enrolled in 9 to 11 eligible credit hours;